earlSagrada/new_action_x/README.md

 ### **4. filebrowser.sh**
 - Installs Filebrowser binary
 - Runs on **port 8080** (internally) and exposed via Nginx proxy
-- Provides file manager access to downloads directory
  - Provides file manager access to the downloads directory (configured as `/var/www/<domain>/downloads` by default)
-    - Aria2/AriaNg downloads are configured to save into the same directory, so new downloads will appear in FileBrowser automatically.
+     - Aria2/AriaNg downloads are configured to save into the same directory by default, so new downloads will appear in FileBrowser automatically.
-- Default credentials: admin/admin (change recommended)
+ - Initial login: on first boot FileBrowser will often bootstrap the database and print a randomly-generated admin password to the service log.
+The installer captures that password (if generated) and prints it in the post-install output for convenience.
+If no generated password is present, the installer falls back to the traditional `admin / admin` hint; always change the admin password immediately after first login.

 #### First-time login (Filebrowser)